 During the last fifty years the way of life has changed greatly.
 Our mind is engrossed in material survival and has lost the point of balance and harmony.
 The body and mind are unable to adapt to the highly competitive pace of modern life, and we are now faced with a new epidemic of stress related disorders.

 We all live in tension, hypertension and total tension.
-If we are able to free ourself of tension, we are able to find a solution for all other problems.
+If we are able to free ourselves of tension, we are able to find a solution for all other problems.
 Tension blocks the inborn intelligence of the body to regenerate and heal itself.
 It also disconnects our mind from the higher source of knowledge, happiness, and bliss.

 To get rid of tension we need to relax.
 Everyone knows it, but it is much easier to say than to practice.
 To just recline and close the eyes doesn’t help.
 If it was that simple, insomnia wouldn’t become the modern plaque.
 Tension originates in our mind not in the body.
 Thus, the mind must be the target of relaxation.
 Yoga nidra is such a tool.